 You know that word, core?
 It has become a very popular term.
-I like to think of it as all encompassing, abdominals, low back and even our thoracic region.
+I like to think of it as all encompassing, abdominal's, low back and even our thoracic region.
 Our workouts at the gym cover some of these areas but many times there is little carry over into daily life.
 For example, FREEZE..... that's right don't move!
 Are you slumped?
 Is your head forward of your body?
 Are you shoulders rounded forward?
 Is your stomach sticking out?
 Is your low back rounded where it should be curved and concave?

-Now try this, engage your abdominals (yes, tighten your belly), elongate your spine (sit up nice and tall reaching the top of you head to the ceiling), pull your shoulder blades down and into your spine, and lastly tuck you chin in just slightly.
+Engage your abdominals (yes, tighten your belly), elongate your spine (sit up nice and tall reaching the top of you head to the ceiling), pull your shoulder blades down and into your spine, and lastly tuck you chin in just slightly.
 You are now at least 1 inch taller while sitting.
 Perfect!
 Now how do you practice this?

 Practice in your car, YES... while driving.

 Get into your car and set your seat at a comfortable distance from the wheel.
 You don't need to be right on top of the wheel but no slumping while driving.
 Some people have the seat back so far down that they can actually look out the back window from the front seat.
 This puts your spine in such a flexed position that you might as well drive straight to the hospital if you have back pain.
 This gentleman in the picture isn't doing much better!

 Get your seat close enough so your leg doesn't have to reach for the pedals.

 *Elongate your spine

 Keep that good strong posture!
 If you cannot see out the rearview mirror, adjust your posture, NOT THE MIRROR.

 Initially it may be very uncomfortable for you to maintain this posture.
 That's because your muscles are not used to supporting your spine and body.
 You are actually exercising Isometrically while driving in the car!
 Hang in there, eventually you will feel uncomfortable when you are NOT sitting up straight.